arsalhuda24/MLOps-Realtime-Trajectory-Prediction/README.md

 </p>

 The effectiveness of trajectory prediciton models is measured by ADE/FDE (meters).
 Lower the better.
-We will constantly monitor these metrics in production and initiate re-training triggers when ADE/FDE rises above a specific threshold.
+These metrics are monitored in production and re-training triggers are initiated when ADE/FDE rises above a specific threshold.

 ## Machine Learning Infrastructure in AWS